KnifeDad/RememberTogether/README.md

 ## Acknowledgments 🙏

-This project is dedicated to Kristyn Ricketts, who lost her courageous battle with Stage 4 breast cancer.
+This project is dedicated to Guy Ricketts' wife, Kristyn Ricketts, who lost her courageous battle with Stage 4 breast cancer.
 Her strength, grace, and love continue to inspire us every day.
 The AI assistant in our application is named in her honor, carrying forward her spirit of compassion and understanding.

 In memory of Khair Muhammad, loving uncle to Muhsina Shinwari and in memory of Mr. Lowery, loving father to Maurice Lowery.